Yonle/alpine-proot/README.md

 # alpine-proot
 A well quick standalone alpine proot installer & launcher.
 Also works for every arch, linux distros, and even in **__[Termux](https://termux.org)__**.

+alpine-proot support both [Plain PRoot](https://github.com/proot-me/proot) and [PRoot-rs (Rust)](https://github.com/proot-me/proot-rs).
+If you have both proot and proot-rs installed but you want to use proot-rs instead to launch alpine-proot, Simply set `ALPINEPROOT_USE_PROOT_RS` as `true`.

 ## Installation
 ```sh
 curl -Lo alpine-proot.sh git.io/alpine-proot.sh